Denji-Itoh/squadspawn-handbook/Handbook/02_How to play the Game.md

 ## RECOVERY
 Once in a while you will need to take some time to tend to your wounds, recover your strength and calm yourself from the heat of combat.
 Such a break is defined as a Rest and is bound to the following rules:
-* A rest must take at least one hour.
+* A rest must take at least three hours.
 * You can't perform any physically or mentally taxing tasks during your rest.
 Doing so will reset the time you need until your rest is finished again.
 * You should mention when you're about to start your rest.